chandra-iamanemic/deeplearning_intro/README.md

 matrices which are sent through a non-linearity function such as relu or sigmoid.

 ### why use non-linearity functions?
-If you think about it, if you just use numerous matrix multiplications its a series of linear operations.
+If you think about it, using numerous matrix multiplications is a series of linear operations.
 Lets say you have 5 different classes of images, if you are using linear operations you end up drawing straight lines or hyperplanes separating the 5 classes.
 This is not what you want, The very purpose of a neural network is to differentiate classes which aren't linearly separable.
 I hope this makes sense as to why we introduce a non-linearity after every set of matrix multiplications.

 ### What are neurons?
 The neurons are nothing but values stored in matrices.
 These matrices are multiplied by the input or the matrix of neurons